 The lab employes UPS systems.
-In case of black out UPS will supply power to the lab and beepsound alarm will be emitted.
+In case of black out UPS will supply power to the lab and beep-sound alarm will be emitted.
 UPS are intented to protect instruments and lasers from voltage/current spikes and to ensure the completness of the systems shotdown in case of emergency.
-The lab lasers employed particular crystals that are kept at 160 °C. In case of black out these crystals must thermalise slowly at room temperature in order to prevent demages.
-Therefore, UPS are not intended to continue the experiments for hours in case of black out.
-In case of prolungated main power failure (say 5 min.), immediatly stop the experment and call the lab specialist who will start the shotdown precedures if needed.
+Indeed, the lab lasers employed particular crystals that are kept at 160 °C. In case of black out these crystals must thermalise slowly at room temperature in order to prevend demages.
+Therefore, UPS are not intended to continue the experiments for hours in case of back out.
+In case of prolungated main power failure (say 5 min.), immediatly stop the experiment and call the lab specialist who will start the shotdown precedures if needed.